BillyMganda/Microservices.WebApi/README.md

-# Microservices Architecture in .NET6 for Products, Customers, and Orders
+# Microservices Architecture in .NET6 for Users, Products, Customers, and Orders

-This project is a microservices-based architecture using .NET6 for Products, Customers, and Orders.
+This project is a microservices-based architecture using .NET6 for Users, Products, Customers and Orders.
 It utilizes three different databases for each microservice, including Postgres, MS-SQL Server, and MongoDB.
 An API gateway using Ocelot is also implemented for handling requests and routing to the appropriate microservice.

 ## Architecture Overview

-The architecture consists of three separate microservices, each responsible for handling different aspects of the application:
+The architecture consists of four separate microservices, each responsible for handling different aspects of the application:

+- **Users Microservice**: Responsible for handling user-related operations, such as adding, retrieving, updating and authenticating users.
 - **Products Microservice**: Responsible for handling product-related operations, such as adding, retrieving, updating, and deleting products.
 - **Customers Microservice**: Responsible for handling customer-related operations, such as adding, retrieving, updating, and deleting customer information.
 - **Orders Microservice**: Responsible for handling order-related operations, such as placing, retrieving, and updating orders.

 Each microservice utilizes its own database, including:

+- **Users Microservice**: MS-SQL Server
 - **Products Microservice**: Postgres
 - **Customers Microservice**: MS-SQL Server
 - **Orders Microservice**: MongoDB